-Table H14 shows the Proxy Transition Costs based on the Start-Up and indirect Proxy Start-Up Costs shown in Table H13.
-The Proxy Transition Costs are equal to 100 percent of Transition Costs (i.e. no commitment cost multiplier scalar applied).
-All of the Transition Costs are calculated as the difference between the "To" configuration and "From" configuration Proxy Start-Up and indirect Proxy Start-Up Costs.
-For example, the Start-Up Cost for configuration 1 is \$12,104 and for configuration 2 is \$23,533 as shown in the last column of Table H13.
-If the resource transitions from configuration 1 to 2, it would incur an additional \$11,429 in Transition Costs shown in the first row, second column of Table H9, which is the difference between the two configuration Start-Up Costs.
+Table H14 shows the calculated transition costs based on the start-up and indirect start-up costs shown in Table H13.
+The calculated transition costs are equal to 100 percent of transition costs.
+All of the transition costs are calculated as the difference between the "To" configuration and "From" configuration start-up and indirect start-up costs.
+For example, the start-up cost for configuration 1 is \$12,104 and for configuration 2 is \$23,533 as shown in the last column of

+Table H13.
+If the resource transitions from configuration 1 to 2, it would incur an additional \$11,429 in transition costs shown in the first row, second column of Table H9, which is the difference between the two configuration start-up costs.
 This unit cannot transition from configuration 2 to 4 so this transition path is not calculated.
-When the resource stays in configuration 1 it incurs only the Proxy Start-Up Cost for configuration 1.
-After it transitions, it would only incrementally incur the Proxy Transition Cost to configuration 2.
-There are no Transition Costs from a higher to a lower configuration or if the resource stays in the same configuration.
-As a simplifying assumption, if each configuration has more than one segment, the highest priced segment will be used in the calculation
+When the resource stays in configuration 1 it incurs only the start-up for configuration 1.
+After it transitions, it would only incrementally incur the transition cost to configuration 2.
+There are no transition costs from a higher to a lower configuration or if the resource stays in the same configuration.
+As a simplifying assumption, if each configuration has more than one segment, the highest priced segment will be used in the calculation.

-Table H14 Proxy Transition Cost calculation: non-natural gas-fired, turbine-based and thermal
+Table H14 Transition cost calculation: non-natural gas-fired, turbine-based and thermal

-"To" config uration
+"To" configuration

 UnitC_1 UnitC_2 UnitC_3 UnitC_4

 UnitC_1 \$11,429 \$28,158 \$36,804

 "From" UnitC_2 \$28,158 n/a

 configuration UnitC_3 \$8,646

 UnitC_4